florenceasitwas/site/_sources/paatz-smn.md

 example of monumentally unified wall decoration in the sense of the High Renaissance and as the most significant testimony to the painter's study of antiquity, certified by Vasari (222);
-commissioned by Filippo Strozzi on 21.4.1487, worked on until 1489, then abandoned, completed according to the inscription in 1502; inscribed; restored in 1753 and 1861, generally

-well preserved (223).
-Right wall: Crucifixion of St. Philip in the arched field; in the main field:
-St. Philip driving a dragon from the Temple of Mars in Jerapolis, who has just killed the king's son with his poisonous breath.
+commissioned by Filippo Strozzi on 21.4.1487, worked on until 1489, then abandoned, completed according to the inscription in 1502; inscribed; restored in 1753 and 1861, generally well preserved (223).
+Right wall: *Crucifixion of St. Philip* in the arched field; in the main field: *St. Philip driving a dragon from the Temple of Mars in Jerapolis*, who has just killed the king's son with his poisonous breath.
 Window wall: fantastic triumphal arch architecture, chiaroscuro painting, with rich ornamentation, angels, women holding coats of arms; on the left the muse Parthenice and Caritas, on the right Fides and Polyhymnia (?)
 (225), as well as a second muse at an altar.
-Left wall: in the arched field the Martyrdom of St. John the Evangelist, in the main field the Revival of Drusiana by John.
+Left wall: in the arched field the Martyrdom of St. John the Evangelist, in the main field the *Revival of Drusiana by John*.
 In the vault caps the four patriarchs Adam, Noah, Abraham and Jacob; by Filippino Lippi and workshop, allegedly executed in part by Raffaellino del Garbo (224).